johnngondi/interview-demo-app-api/README.md

 ### Mark Task as Done/Open

-Send in the task done status (bool) with Auth Token (Sanctum) in the Authorization header the system will validate the data and create task then return data object with task if valid or error `401` if token is invalid, `422` id data is invalid and `500` in case of server error.
+Send in the task done status (bool) with Auth Token (Sanctum) in the Authorization header the system will validate the data and create task then return data object with task if valid or error `401` if token is invalid, `403` if not authorized, `422` id data is invalid and `500` in case of server error.

 #### URL Endpoint